What Office Club stands for

 Four principles that have shaped the concept from day one

-Office Club specialises in co-working spaces, offices, meeting rooms and business addresses.
-Founded in Berlin in 2011, we now operate across 20 locations in Germany, Italy and Switzerland, with over 10,000 members and around 100 on-site staff.
-Our roots date back to 1984 – and we have a clear goal of becoming one of Europe’s leading providers of flexible working solutions.
+Since our foundation in Berlin in 2011, Office Club has been synonymous with co-working spaces, offices, meeting rooms and business addresses.
+Today, we operate from 20 locations across Germany, Italy and Switzerland, serve over 10,000 members and employ around 100 people on site.
+We are driven by a clear goal: to become one of Europe’s leading providers of flexible working solutions.

 01 – A better working place

 Good work starts with a good workplace.
 That was our driving force in 2011, and it remains so to this day.
-Office Club embodies a vision of ‘New Work’ in which people and work work together – not against each other.
+This experience is evident in every detail of our spaces: Office Club embodies a vision of ‘New Work’ in which people and work work together – not against each other.
 People who feel at home in their workplace perform better.
-That, too, is a fact.

 02 – Community rather than a larger space